zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

 `interface/include/tfm_sst_defs.h`

 ### Core Files

+`tfm_sst_req_mngr.c` - Contains the SST request manager implementation which handles all requests which arrive to the service.
+This layer extracts the arguments from the input and output vectors, and it calls the protected storage layer with the provided parameters.

 `tfm_protected_storage.c` - Contains the TF-M protected storage API implementations which are the entry points to the SST service.